yoandryanesto84/Password-Generator/README.md

 ## Mock-up

-The following image shows the web appearance when it is excecuted: https://yoandryanesto84.github.io/Password-Generator/
+The following image shows the web appearance when it is executed: https://yoandryanesto84.github.io/Password-Generator/